joshfrench/om-wiki-fork/Advanced-Tutorial.md

 The Request Channel pattern allows us to avoid passing data through components uninterested in the data.
-The strategy is a familiar one - treat a component as if it was mini-client browser.
-Instead of receiving it's data directly it will request it when it mounts.
+The strategy is a familiar one - treat a component as if it were a client browser.
+Instead of receiving its data directly it will request it when it mounts.
 In order for this to work we need to estable a global service channel that can process requests from different parts of your application.